Garden City, MI

 2017-Had a great race season racing for Judi and Stan Rosen in the CRA Super Series.
 We got a pole, good finishes and even were in contention for some wins.
 With the CRA Crate car got my first CRA Jegs WIN at Owosso Speedway, my home track, man that felt GREAT!
 Had 3 other great races I actually considered this my best year yet (1st, 2nd, 4th and a 6th).

 2016- This year I was able to partner up with Gleaners Food Bank and was their Hunger Hero representative.
 My team and I made appearances with the race car and met with some great kids and introduced them to the sport of racing!
 Ran a number of races at Berlin Raceway with the Super Late Models (best finish 4th), ran Owosso Speedway Nationals finished 3rd with a heat win, and ran CRA Owosoo Speedway finishing 4th after coming back from 2 laps down on lap 65.

 2015- Competed in the Pro Late Model class at Owosso Speedway.
 Finished overall 2nd in points, couple wins, and had a great year racing at our local track!

-2013- Unbeievable year!
+2013- Unbelievable year!
 Finished 8th Overall in 1st full season running with Championship Racing Association in the Jegs All Stars Class.
 Had couple great runs and some not so great runs.
 Our teams highest finish was 3rd.
-Must say this was a HUGE learning year for my team.
+Must say this was a HUGE learning year for my team (Dad, Mom, sister and myself).
 Upsetting not to get a win this year, but considering everything we learned this year as a team and myself as a driver this year does end as a wining year!

 CRA voted Kyle Crump Racing as the Sportsman of the Year!
 What an honor to receive this award.